Speech Link: A SENCO's Guide to Early LanguageSpeech Link: A SENCO's Guide to Early Language Assessment in Schools - educational concept illustration

 How Speech Link Works in Schools

 The process begins with a short, 15-minute screening conducted on a tablet or laptop.
-A teaching assistant or teacher sits with the pupil in a quiet area.
-The pupil listens to sounds and repeats words while the adult records their accuracy.
+A

 Once the screening is complete, the system generates a traffic light report.
 Green indicates typical development, amber suggests a delay, and red signals a potential disorder.
 This clear visual data helps SENCOs prioritise their limited support staff immediately.

 The real value lies in the follow-up.
-For pupils in the amber or red categories, the system suggests specific intervention activities.
+For learners in the amber or red categories, the system suggests specific intervention activities.
 These are short, 10-minute sessions that fit easily into a busy school morning.

 The Three Assessment Levels Explained

 Speech Link operates across three distinct levels to ensure no child is missed.
 The first level is the Universal Screen.
-This is typically used with all pupils entering Reception or Year 1.
+This is typically used with all learners entering Reception or Year 1.
 It identifies children who might have a subtle speech sound delay that is not yet obvious in general conversation.

 The second level involves Targeted Assessment.
-This level is for pupils who did not pass the initial screen or those who joined the school mid-year with known concerns.
+This level is for learners who did not pass the initial screen or those who joined the school mid-year with known concerns.
 It provides a more detailed breakdown of the specific sounds the child finds difficult.

 SENCOs use this data to create bespoke groups for intervention.
 It might show that five children in a cohort all struggle with 's' and 'z' sounds.
-They can then work together in a focused phonology group.
+They can then work together in a focussed phonology group.

 The third level is Progress Tracking.
-Schools re-assess pupils after a term of intervention to see if the gap is closing.
+Schools re-assess learners after a term of intervention to see if the gap is closing.
 This data is essential for the 'Review' part of the SEN Code of Practise.
 It shows whether the school's support is actually working.

 Understanding Speech Link Results